Protest against arrest of Mir Shakil-ur-Rahman goes on

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI/LAHORE/PESHAWAR/MULTAN/ KARACHI: The journalists and workers of Geo and Jang Group while protesting against illegal and unjustified arrest of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman on Thursday maintained that Mir Shakil-ur-Rahman was demanding right of freedom of expression and freedom of media for the whole country as the constitution of Pakistan guarantees freedom of the press.
+RAWALPINDI/LAHORE/PESHAWAR/MULTAN: The journalists and workers of Geo and Jang Group while protesting against illegal and unjustified arrest of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman on Thursday maintained that Mir Shakil-ur-Rahman was demanding right of freedom of expression and freedom of media for the whole country as the constitution of Pakistan guarantees freedom of Press.

 Addressing the protest camp in Rawalpindi, Chairman Joint Action Committee of workers of Geo and Jang Group Islamabad and President Jang Workers Union Rawalpindi Nasir Chisti said the journalists and workers of Geo and Jang Group were writing history for the just cause of the freedom of media through their historical struggle.